|

 her 100th...

-Ann Hawkins, a member of WDCS Choir since 1969 reached her 100th
+a member of WDCS Choir since 1969 reached her 100th birthday

-birthday on Thursday 20th October 2020.
-Robbed of any alternative
+on Thursday 20th October 2020.
+Robbed of any alternative means

-members of WDCS ( Eileen, MIke Coope, Mike Hayward, Denis Beaumont,
+of WDCS ( Eileen, MIke Coope, Mike Hayward, Denis Beaumont, Gil

-Gil Sadler, Mary Hayward, Jill Mason, Liz and myself ) joined
+Sadler, Mary Hayward, Jill Mason, Liz and myself ) joined by

 Covid Compliant Choir in front of Anns house at 10.00h